 A steel pipe that is dipped into a pool of zinc.
 Galvanizing has two methods of corrosion reduction:

-- It coats the surface like paint, and under most circumstances, it forms a very adherent oxide layer like aluminum and SS.
+• It coats the surface like paint, and under most circumstances, it forms a very adherent oxide layer like aluminium and SS.

-- It provides a sacrificial anode (zinc) to receive corrosion instead of the steel corroding.
+• It provides a sacrificial anode (zinc) to receive corrosion instead of steel corroding.

 Galvanized steel pipe has all the advantages of steel pipe, plus improved corrosion resistance in most environments, although at a slightly higher cost.